-What is asthma?
+What is Asthma?

 A child with asthma can experience one or more of the following problems:

-• A feeling of tightness or pain in the chest.
+- There may be a feeling of tightness or pain in the chest.

-What is an asthma attack?
+What is an asthma exacerbation?

 How can I tell if my child has asthma?

 It can be hard to tell if your child has asthma especially if he or she is younger than 5 years.
 This is because symptoms like cough, chest tightness, wheezing or trouble breathing can occur in illnesses other than asthma.
 You will need to visit the doctor with your child develops difficulties in breathing.